markmcguire011/Sentennial/posts/articles/LSTM.md

 ---
 title: "LSTMs"
 subtitle: "learning super tricky models"
-date: "Marhc 6, 2025"
+date: "March 6, 2025"
 comp_date: 2025-3-6T04:30:26.284Z
 categories: ["Computer Science", "Psychology"]
 ---

 ## Spoiler Alert

-In honor of an upcoming lecture I'm giving for the Cal Poly Quanitative Finance Club, I've condensed all the most important and vital information into this medium length article.
-Consequently, this article is less article and more guideboook, with examples and equations sprinkled in to make understanding this complex behemoth easier.
+In honor of an upcoming lecture I'm giving for the Cal Poly Quantitative Finance Club, I've condensed all the most important and vital information into this medium length article.
+Consequently, this article is less article and more guidebook, with examples and equations sprinkled in to make understanding this complex behemoth easier.

 ## Prediction